scalawithcats/scala-with-cats/src/pages/type-classes/anatomy.md

 There are three important components to the type class pattern: the *type class* itself,
-*instances* for particular types, and the *interface* methods that we expose to users.
+*instances* for particular types, and the methods that *use* type classes.

+Type classes in Scala are implemented using *implicit values* and *parameters*, and optionally using *implicit classes*.
+Scala language constructs correspond to the components of type classes as follows:

+- traits: type classes;
+- implicit values: type class instances;
+- implicit parameters: type class use; and
+- implicit classes: optional utilities that make type classes easier to use.

+Let's see how this works in detail.

 ### The Type Class

 A *type class* is an interface or API that represents some functionality we want to implement.
-In Cats a type class is represented by a trait with at least one type parameter.
+In Scala a type class is represented by a trait with at least one type parameter.
 For example, we can represent generic "serialize to JSON" behaviour as follows: